 The Sprof profile files from all Argo floats with oxygen sensors (N=1276) were downloaded from the Argo Global Data Assembly Center in December 2020.
 Only oxygen profiles with oxygen data that has been adjusted to correct for initial sensor calibration errors, , were used (N=71,451 of 206,521 total Sprof profiles with oxygen data).
 Only adjusted oxygen values in these profiles with a quality flag equivalent to “good” were used.
 The data were further quality controlled to eliminate any floats with apparent errors in the adjusted data by plotting the adjusted oxygen percent saturation in the upper 10 m vs time.
 The corrected data from 9 floats (Supplemental Table S1) had percent saturation values that appeared to be oceanographically inconsistent and they were removed from the data set.
 Some of the sensor data will have been corrected using air oxygen observations40, , 41 with an accuracy better than 1% of surface oxygen saturation concentration.
 Other floats, which do not make air oxygen measurements, will have been corrected using methods outlined in Takeshita et al.39 with an accuracy near 3% of surface oxygen saturation concentration.
 All data was treated equivalently, without regard to the recalibration method, and no additional corrections to the adjusted oxygen concentrations were made.

 The analysis used here requires that each float has sampled all hours of the day at a relatively constant proportion.
-Many floats profile at approximately 5.25 or approximately 10.25 day intervals so that each subsequent profile occurs at a different hour of the day and nearly all hours will be sampled over the lifetime of the float due to variability in timing.
+Many floats profile at approximately 5.25 or approximately 10.25 day intervals so that each subsequent profile occurs at a different hour of the day and nearly all hours will be sampled over the lifetime of the float due to variability in sampling times.
 Any biases in the oxygen calibration of these floats will be present in all of the hourly samples.
 These biases would then appear as a constant offset in the diel cycle, but they would not alter the shape or the amplitude of the diel cycle.
 Other floats sample at one or a few fixed times of the day, often at local noon.
 Inclusion of the data from such floats in the analysis will introduce significant biases in both the shape and amplitude of the diel cycle because any calibration biases would appear in only a few of the hourly samples.
 Floats that sampled at only a few hours of the day were, therefore, removed from the analysis.
 Unfortunately, this latter class of floats constitutes the majority of the BGC-Argo array and their elimination reduced the number of available profiles by two thirds.

 Floats that had an uneven hourly sampling period were identified by computing the expected number of samples in each hour (local time) as the total number of profiles divided by 24.
 If the maximum number of profiles in any of the hourly bins exceeded the expected number by more than a factor of 3, that float was removed from the analysis.
 Individual data point that exceeded six times the standard deviation of all oxygen anomaly values used in a particular analysis were also removed to avoid influence from large outliers.